Latham Trimotor

 The Latham Trimotor was a large French trimotor biplane built just after World War I and used in small numbers by the French Navy.
+It had three engines, the outer two in tractor configuration and the central one in pusher configuration.
+They could carry four "large" bombs and mounted forward and dorsal machine guns.
+Four aircraft were produced for service with the Marine française.

 Design and development

 The Latham Trimotor (its Latham type number is not known) was a large biplane, with unequal span, blunted rectangular plan wings with high aspect ratio for the time.
 The wings were built around a pair of spars constructed from spruce and poplar plywood.
 They were fabric covered and in three parts, a central section attached to the upper hull and two outer sections divided into two bays with three vertical pairs of parallel interplane struts, the innermost at the junction with the central section.
 The upper wing centre section was supported over the fuselage by a transverse inverted V-strut to the forward longeron and by two vertical struts to the rear longeron.
 Outboard, the overhangs of the upper wing were supported by outward leaning pairs of struts from the feet of the outer interplane pairs; below these points small, flat bottomed floats which provided lateral stability on water were mounted.
 Its ailerons were balanced and mounted only on the upper wing; they were short, reaching outwards from the outer interplane struts.

 All three 340 hp Panhard-Levassor 12Cb V-12 engines were mounted midway between the wings in the central section on steel frames.
 The outer two were in tractor configuration and the central one, mounted above the fuselage, was a pusher.
 They had rectangular radiators in front of them.
 Each drove a four blade propeller.
 In order for the central propeller to clear the fuselage the central engine was mounted higher than the others and the chord of the upper wing reduced to provide a trailing edge cut-away for propeller clearance.
 Their three 530 L fuel tanks were in the fuselage forward and aft of the space for bombs, passengers or cargo; fuel was pumped from these to a feeder tank in the upper wing so that the engines could be gravity fed.